Remember to complete ReACT or CAMHS assessment tools on EPR

 These conditions can affect both adults and children.
 There is currently no room which can be deemed ‘safe’for these patients in all circumstances, mainly due to the necessity to have medical equipment available (oxygen, suction etc.).
 However, with some intervention, the environmental safety can be improved.

 Identify and treat physical causes of altered mental state.

 Patients who have isolated acute mental health problems, should have a risk assessment carried out.
 For adults this includes the ReACT tool, and for children there is specific CAMHS paperwork.
 Both of these can be found on EPR.

 For patients deemed to be high risk, or otherwise known to have a history of self-harm or violence in the department, careful consideration should be made about the environment they are placed in and any adaptations that might be made to make that as safe as possible.
-Establish location of ligature cutters.

-- Removal of light weight furniture such as chairs and waste bins which may be easily thrown
+- Removal of light weight furniture

 - Whether seated waiting area (quieter, but less visible) or a central cubicle with curtain open (more visible but noisier) is best suited to their needs

 - 1:1 nursing observation (escalate to duty Matron if staffing levels are inadequate to provide this)